 As the user (and their customer), you’re still responsible for a lot of things, though – such as your store’s design.
 Marketing and advertising plans also fall onto your hands.

-In our honest opinion, Shopify Plus (as well as Shopify’s other plans) is an amazing e-commerce platform product.
+In our honest opinion, Shopify Plus (as well as Shopify’s other plans) is an amazing website builder / e-commerce platform product.
 Still, it comes with advantages and disadvantages – and we’ll tackle those below.
 Also, on a side note, Shopify’s biggest competitor in this space is arguably Woocommerce, so we’ve made a pretty detailed Woocommerce vs Shopify post.

 Advantages of Using Shopify Plus